How To Become A Theater Director

 Theater Director Career Outlook

 The US Bureau of Labor Statistics projected that from the ten-year period covering 2012 to 2022, the employment of producers and directors will grow 3 percent, a rate that is slower than the average for all occupations.
-In particular, the job growth of those working in small and mid-sized theaters will experience a decline because they will be challenged with funding.
+The job growth of those working in small and mid-sized theaters will experience a decline because they will be challenged with funding.
 The outlook is better for theaters in bigger cities since they will have more funds to work with.

 Theater Director Degree